ETOProjectRedux/ETOProject/README.md

 ## 💬 Contact & Collaboration

-> **If you’re passionate, creative, and want to help bring this MMOARPG dream to life,
+> **If you’re passionate, creative, and want to help bring this dream to life,
 > we’d love to hear from you!
 Collaboration, ideas, and energy from all backgrounds are welcome—let’s create something legendary together!**
 >
 > - Email: `hopewonderlandteam@gmail.com`